This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Preheat the oven to 350°F (177°C).
-Line a baking sheet with parchment paper or a silicone liner and set it aside.
+- Prepare the Baking Sheet: Preheat the oven to 350°F (177°C).
+Line a baking sheet with parchment paper or a silicone liner.

-- Beat the Egg White: In a clean bowl, beat the egg white and cream of tartar with an electric mixer until the mixture becomes foamy.
+- Beat the Egg White: In a clean bowl, beat the egg white and cream of tartar with an electric mixer until foamy.

-- Add the Sugar: Gradually add the sugar, one tablespoon at a time, while continuing to beat.
+- Add the Sugar: Gradually add the sugar, one tablespoon at a time, while beating.

-- Add Vanilla: Mix in the vanilla extract and keep beating until the meringue is glossy and stiff peaks form (the peaks should stand up without collapsing).
+- Add Vanilla: Mix in the vanilla and continue beating until the meringue is glossy and forms stiff peaks.

-- Shape and Bake: Drop spoonfuls of the meringue onto a lined baking sheet using a tablespoon, or pipe them with a pastry bag, leaving about 1 inch between each cookie.
-Place the baking sheet in a preheated oven, turn the oven off, and let the cookies sit undisturbed for 2 hours.
+- Shape and Bake: Drop spoonfuls onto the lined baking sheet or pipe with a pastry bag, spacing them 1 inch apart.
+Place in the oven, turn the oven off, and leave the cookies undisturbed for 2 hours.

-- Cool: Remove the baking sheet from the oven and allow the cookies to cool completely before serving.
+- Cool: Remove from the oven and let the cookies cool completely before serving.

 Notes

-- Room Temperature Egg: Let the refrigerated egg white come to room temperature before whipping—warmer egg whites whip up better.
+- Use Room Temperature Egg White: Let the egg white sit at room temperature before whipping for better volume.

-- Add Sugar Gradually: Add the sugar slowly, one tablespoon at a time, while beating to ensure it dissolves evenly and creates a smooth meringue.
+- Add Sugar Slowly: Beat in sugar one tablespoon at a time to ensure it dissolves and creates a smooth meringue.

 Nutrition